takikawa/raco-find-collection/README.md

 Usage
 -----

-Quick usage: `` cd `raco fc <collection-name>` ``
+Quick usage: `` cd `raco fc <pkg-or-collection-name>` ``

-The `<collection-name>` argument has the same format as collection paths used for `require`.
+If you are looking for a collection, just use a collection path like those you would pass to `require`.
 For example, `typed/racket`, `racket/dict`, or `typed-racket/core`.

+Collection paths are prioritized over package paths if the name is ambiguous.

-If a collection can't be found, the command returns the current directory (for convenience in scripts that use `cd`).
+If a collection or package can't be found, the command returns the current directory (for convenience in scripts that use `cd`).

-If the `-i` flag is provided, the script will ask you to disambiguate if there are multiple collection paths that match the name that you provide.
+If the `-i` flag is provided, the script will ask you to disambiguate if there are multiple paths that match the name that you provide.

 You can also add something like the following to your `.bashrc`: